 Here are some of the most common issues with hot water tanks and what you can do to address them.

-- The tank is leaking:This can be a symptom of a serious problem that will usually require professional help.
+The tank is leaking:This can be a symptom of a serious problem that will usually require professional help.
 If you notice water around your tank, first shut off the fuel source and then the cold-water supply.
-Reliance Home Plumbing and Reliance Home Plumbing and City Wide Water Heater Service both have videos showing you how to do this.
+Reliance Home Plumbing and City Wide Water Heater Service both have videos showing you how to do this.

 While most tanks should last around ten years, some simple maintenance can easily extend this lifespan and save you money in the long run.

 The average life expectancy of a residential hot water tank ranges from 6 to 10 years.
 If you’re not sure of the age of your tank, check the serial number.
-The first four digits indicate the month and year of manufacture.
+For most brands, the first four digits indicate the month and year of manufacture.
 If your tank is nearing the end of its life, the following signs could mean it’s time to find a replacement: